luuisotorres/mcp-ai-agent/README.md

 ],
 ```

-This tells the agent to launch the MCP-compliant server using `npx`, making all Google Maps tools available.
+This tells the agent to launch the MCP server using `npx`, making all Google Maps tools available for our Agent.

 ### Observability Callbacks